How to make the most of your massage time at work.

 - Don’t be a wallflower.
 Communicate with your practitioner.
 Give them feedback about how your massage feels to you, whilst it is happening.
 Let them know during your massage time about the pressure being applied.
 Is it too hard?
 Is it too soft?
 They love this!
 Because it helps them provide you with your preferred massage experience!

-- “Ooh’s” and “ah’s” and simply focussing on your breathing during your massage are welcomed by your practitioner and they help you to ‘let go’ physically and mentally.
+- “Ooh’s” and “ah’s” and simply focusing on your breathing during your massage are welcomed by your practitioner and they help you to ‘let go’ physically and mentally.
 Your body and mind relax more deeply.
 Try it and see.

 - Try to keep chat to a minimum.
 You will benefit far more from a quiet massage than a chatty one.
 Practice this.
 It’s not always easy and your practitioner will take cues from you.
 Feel free to let them know outright that you’d prefer not to talk, just for the sake of talking.
 Believe us, you’ll be glad you did.

 - In the unlikely event you don’t feel comfortable about any aspect of your massage or with the equipment being used, let your practitioner know immediately!
-They’ll stop and make and necessary changes or adjustments.
+They’ll stop and make necessary changes or adjustments.

 Remember, this is your time.
 So sit there and ask, demand, what you need and then simply soak it up.